SergeyIvanov87/templatedXML/README.md

         return "#text";
     }

-    static constexpr xmlpp::TextReader::NodeType class_node_type()
+    static constexpr TextReaderWrapper::NodeType class_node_type()
     {
-        return xmlpp::TextReader::NodeType::Text;
+        return TextReaderWrapper::NodeType::Text;
     };
 };
 ```

 `XMLNodeLeaf` as a XML leaf element will contains the data from RAW xml document for appropriate type: `std::string`, some sort of `integer` and etc.
 It's because we use typed `XMLNodeLeaf` for `std::string` here: `class TextElement : public XMLNodeLeaf<std::string>`
 Let's add constructor for `TextElement`: